Revalucien/apcsfinal_fall/README.md

 AP CS Final Project - Fall
 ==============
-This is a simple housing price predictor using logistic regression on historical data with a Graphical User Interface.
+ModelSim is a simple housing price predictor using logistic regression on historical data with a Graphical User Interface.

 Authors
 ==============